sembian-m/LoadTime/docs/PRIVACY.md

 ### How We Use Your Information

 1. **Usage Data:**
    - The usage data collected through Google Analytics helps us improve the extension by analyzing how users interact with it.
-This includes tracking page views, clicks, and right-clicks to enhance user experience.
+This includes tracking extension views, clicks, and right-clicks to enhance user experience.

 ### Google Analytics

-Our extension integrates Google Analytics to collect usage data.
+The extension integrates Google Analytics to collect usage data.
 This involves the following steps:

 1. **Client ID:**
    - We generate or retrieve a unique client ID to track user interactions anonymously.
 This client ID is stored locally on your device.